Revelation of the Daleks: In print

-Virgin Books (the successor to Target) announced plans to publish a novelisation by Saward in the early 1990s, but this ultimately did not occur.
 A fan group in New Zealand published an unofficial novelisation of the story in 1992, later republishing it online as an e-book titled Doctor Who: Revelation of the Daleks.
-An official novelisation by Eric Saward was published by BBC Books 14 November 2019.
-A Target Books edition was published in paperback 11 March 2021.
+An official novelisation by Eric Saward was published by BBC Books on 14 November 2019.
+A Target Books edition was published in paperback on 11 March 2021.

 Home media

 Revelation of the Daleks was released in 1999 on VHS together with Planet of the Daleks in a special Dalek tin set, and again in 2001 as part another box set, the WHSmith exclusive, The Davros Box Set.
 The stories were released on VHS individually in North America, and later released on Region 2 DVD on 11 July 2005.

 Until recently the home media releases of this story contained a slight edit to remove the Jimi Hendrix Experience track Fire as played by the DJ, which was intact in original TV transmissions but cut from VHS and DVD releases due to copyright issues.
 For the VHS edition the soundtrack was edited to remove the Hendrix material leaving only the dialogue over which a piece of library guitar music was mixed loudly; for the DVD edition the original soundtrack was remixed to include another piece of library music with a flanging effect more sympathetic with that on the broadcast version.
 However, the Hendrix track was reinstated for the 2022 Season 22 blu-ray box set release (see below), so the story is now presented on home media in its original as-broadcast uncut version.

 It was released as part of the ‘Doctor Who The Collection: Season 22’ blu-ray box set on 20 June 2022.
 An extended cut of Part One, running over a minute longer, was included as an extra on the set.